 Add a dash or two of soy sauce to the red pepper flakes, then add a few pinches of sugar to provide some thickness to the paste.
-Muddle the mix to create more of a paste-like texture.
+Muddle the mix to create more of a paste-like texture and stir it well.

-A good flavor alternative: Hot sauce (Sriracha recommended)
+A good flavor alternative: Hot sauce (Sriracha hot sauce recommended)

 There are two big differences between hot sauce and chili paste.
 The most obvious is thickness.
 Hot sauces aren’t nearly as paste-like (obviously), but if the only reason your recipe needs chili paste is for heat, you could use a hot sauce instead.